 Community organizing demands time, talent, discipline and commitment.
 Those willing to do the work experience personal growth and transformation.
 These leaders have witnessed the impact OTOC has made on their congregations and the city.

-Institutions that are regular members of OTOC commit to paying annual dues of at least 0.5% of their institution’s operating budget and to have leaders from their institutions participate in guiding the work of OTOC.
+Institutions that are regular members of OTOC commit to paying annual dues of 1% of their institution’s operating budget and to have leaders from their institutions participate in guiding the work of OTOC.

 Leaders of member institutions are invited to participate in monthly OTOC Leadership Team and Steering Committee meetings and in all research and action teams, local and national training sessions and all OTOC public actions.

 St. Benedict the Moor Catholic

 St. John (Creighton) Catholic

 St. Leo Catholic

 St. Pius X Catholic